Due to maintenance work, our HR Management System might be inaccessible on

 • Organise a series of technical webinars that discuss NbS relevant issues, maintaining a calendar of events for such webinars;

-• Support the development and maintenance of the website and database for the IUCN Global Standard for Nature-based Solutions, managing relationship with the User Group of the IUCN Global Standard;
+• Support the development and maintenance of the NbS website and database of Standard applications for IUCN;

 3. Development and expansion of collaborative networks